 I also set some new goals like:

 I specifically use a few key PocketSmith features to close out the year and plan for next year.
-It never takes me long and it’s a time to reflect on our money and talk as a family about what we spent last year and what we anticipate spending in the coming year.
+It never takes me long and it’s a time to reflect on our personal finances and talk as a family about what we spent last year and what we anticipate spending in the coming year.

 This generally involves me at my computer ‘enlightening’ the family and playing a few guessing games along the lines of “guess what we spent on clothes last year” or “guess how much we spent on holiday in June”?
 It’s actually a fun experience as we get the chance to reminisce about our experiences throughout the year.